-The Bachelor of Science in Mechanical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission (ETAC) of the Accreditation Board for Engineering and Technology (ABET), http://www.abet.org .
+The Bachelor of Science in Mechanical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org .

 Annual Student Enrollment and Graduation Data

 Please find enrollment and graduation data for all ABET accredited programs here.